HosamAH/SQL-Server/README.md

 ## 6. Installing & Configuring Windows Server 2019 Cluster
 In order to configure SQL Server 2019 Cluster we should first have Windows Server 2019 cluster.
 This Windows Cluster 2019 will be between GOSI-NODE1 & GOSI-NODE2, as Domain Controller node is not required now.
 ### a.
 Add new Network Adapter Cards
-    1. First step of this process is to add 2 separate NIC Cards to each node
+    1. Add 2 separate NIC Cards to each node
-    2. Assign IP Address to each of them as below
+    2. Assign IP Address to each node as below
        - GOSI-NODE1 - 172.16.0.15
        - GOSI-NODE2 - 172.16.0.20
     3. Disable Firewall